-Back in 2011 we were commissioned by our clients to design and construct the front and back areas of their inner city property in North Fitzroy.
+Back in 2011, we were commissioned by our clients to design and construct the front and back areas of their inner-city property in North Fitzroy.
 The owners, a young professional couple, were undertaking a renovation and recognised a great opportunity to build the garden areas in unison.
-Not only was it advantageous from a logistical work flow perspective, it also made sense from a design perspective – allowing a seamless integration between the inside and outside areas.
+Not only was it advantageous from a logistical workflow perspective, but it also made sense from a design perspective – allowing seamless integration between the inside and outside areas.

-With a low maintenance and a welcoming vibe in mind, our design for the front garden featured a serene minimalistic style water bowl, surrounded by Buxus spheres – adding contrasting greenery all year round against the light coloured bowl, outdoor setting and front facade.
-Bluestone paving played an integral part in this design, projecting an inner city feel.
+With low maintenance and a welcoming vibe in mind, our design for the front garden featured a serene minimalistic style water bowl, surrounded by Buxus spheres – adding contrasting greenery all year round against the light coloured bowl, outdoor setting and front facade.
+Bluestone paving played an integral part in this design, projecting an inner-city feel.

 Entry to the rear of the property was always going to be quite tight for a car, so the roller door was built on a slight angle to make turning into this space as easy and as effective as possible.